fowlay/gerke-decoder/README.md

 presence of fading it may thus be that clipping is not effective in faded parts of the recording.
 To process different parts of the recording differently the -o and -l options can be used.

+### Sample period

+For accurate decoding the signal amplitude should be sampled with a period of about 0.1 TU.
+A non-default sampling period of 0.15 TU can be given like this:

+    -u 0.15

+### Gaussian sigma

+To further reduce signal fluctuations a Gaussian average of samples is taken.
+A sigma value of about 0.25 TU is used by default.
+To specify a non-default sigma value, add

+    -s 0.35

+### Decoding method

+Two different decoding methods are provided:

+1: Tone/silence crossings based: Dots and dashes are recognized as the signal amplitude raises above and falls below a threshold level.

+2: Pattern matching: The signal is multiplied with a rectangular wave function representing a character.
+The product is integrated over the extent of the character and the best matching character is chosen.
+The beginning and end of a character is still based on tone/silence crossings.

+The pattern matching method is enabled by default.
+To use the tone/silence crossings method, specify

+    -D 1

 ### Threshold level